A look back at the Lyndonville Tigers gridiron decade of success

 The Tigers fortunes though turned after that strong playoff run.
 A number of off season retirements by key veteran members of the squad including Joey Suhr , Jon Ostrander and Joel Fidanza on defense and Tim Conley and Dale Cleaveland on the offensive line, along with the loss to several other players to the Lockport Rampage, left the team’s ranks very thin heading into the 2014 campaign.

-With only 15-20 players showing up for games, the Tigers went 1-4 this season before choosing to forfeit to the Ramage this past weekend as owner Harold Suhr announced the franchise was folding.
-In making the decison to fold the franchise, Suhr noted that the Ramage had promised not to recruit Tiger players as a condition to being accepted into the league this year, a promise he says the Ramage did not keep.
+With only 15-20 players showing up for games, the Tigers went 1-4 this season before choosing to forfeit to the Rampage this past weekend as owner Harold Suhr announced the franchise was folding.
+In making the decison to fold the franchise, Suhr noted that the Rampage had promised not to recruit Tiger players as a condition to being accepted into the league this year, a promise he says the Rampage did not keep.

 Ironically, the Tigers had switched their team name to the Genesee Orleans (GO) Tigers this season in an effort to better reflect the area their players came from.